 Mild or subclinical hypothyroidism, which is characterized by an increased TSH level with concomitant free thyroid hormone levels that fall within normal limits, is very common among elderly men and women.
-Estimated prevalences of this condition have varied from 4-15%.
-A study evaluating a community of healthy elderly adults in the southwest of France reported that 4.2% of subjects presenting with increased TSH levels had normal free T4 levels.[107]
+The estimated prevalence of this condition has varied from 4-15%.
+A study evaluating a community of healthy elderly adults in the southwest of France reported that 4.2% of subjects presenting with increased TSH levels had normal free T4 levels.[109]
 Within this group, mild hypothyroidism was linked with an increased prevalence of symptoms of depression.
-A study that evaluated thyroid function profiles in a biethnic urban community reported that mild hypothyroidism was more common identified in females and non-Hispanic white subjects than Hispanic subjects.[108]
-Stratified analysis of the impact of mild hypothyroidism in this population revealed no significant alterations in health status measures in subjects with TSH levels ranging between 4.7-10.0 mIU/L. A study that inventoried clinical findings of hypothyroidism in a population of geriatric clinic patients reported that while 15.4% of the men and 14.6% of the women screened met criteria for mild hypothyroidism, the incidence of symptoms and signs consistent with thyroid hormone deficiency detected in these subjects was similar to that reported for euthyroid subjects.
-[109] Studies that have tracked changes in thyroid function in a cohort of aging subjects have reported that the development of hypothyroidism in elderly patients does not appear to be associated with any change in cognitive function, increased level of depression, or diminished ability to perform activities of daily living.[110, 111] A study that measured an array of anthropometric, biochemical, and neuropsychiatric parameters in Korean subjects aged 65 years and older showed that subclinical hypothyroidism did not appear to be associated with any discernable metabolic or neuropsychiatric derangements.[112]
-A study that evaluated subgroups of subjects enrolled in the Health, Aging, and Body Composition study found that those determined to have mild subclinical hypothyroidism (defined by a TSH level of 4.5-7.0 mIU/L with normal thyroid hormone levels) demonstrated better mobility, cardiorespiratory fitness, and walking ease than subjects who were euthyroid or determined to have moderate subclinical hypothyroidism (defined by a TSH level of 7.0-20.0 with normal thyroid hormone levels).
-[113] A recent analysis of subgroups in this cohort study identified increased odds of prevalent metabolic syndrome among subjects with TSH levels > 10.[114]
-A study that evaluated postmenopausal women at risk for development of osteoporosis reported that subclinical hypothyroidism was not associated with decreased bone mineral density or an increased risk of vertebral or non-vertebral fracture.[115]
+A study that evaluated thyroid function profiles in a bi-ethnic urban community reported that mild hypothyroidism was more common identified in females and non-Hispanic white subjects than Hispanic subjects.[110]
+Stratified analysis of the impact of mild hypothyroidism in this population revealed no significant alterations in health status measures in subjects with TSH levels ranging between 4.7-10.0 mIU/L. A study that inventoried clinical findings of hypothyroidism in a population of geriatric clinic patients reported that while 15.4% of the men and 14.6% of the women screened met criteria for mild hypothyroidism, the incidence of symptoms and signs consistent with thyroid hormone deficiency detected in these subjects was similar to that reported for euthyroid subjects.[111]
+An array of studies that have tracked changes in thyroid function in cohorts of aging subjects in the United States, Australia, the Netherlands, Spain, the United Kingdom, and China have reported that the development of hypothyroidism in elderly patients does not appear to be associated with any change in cognitive function, increased level of depression, or diminished ability to perform activities of daily living.[112-118] A study that measured an array of anthropometric, biochemical, and neuropsychiatric parameters in Korean subjects aged 65 years and older showed that subclinical hypothyroidism did not appear to be associated with any discernible metabolic or neuropsychiatric derangements.[119]
+A study that evaluated subgroups of subjects enrolled in the Health, Aging, and Body Composition study found that those determined to have mild subclinical hypothyroidism (defined by a TSH level of 4.5-7.0 mIU/L with normal thyroid hormone levels) demonstrated better mobility. cardiorespiratory fitness, and walking ease than subjects who were euthyroid or determined to have moderate subclinical hypothyroidism (defined by a TSH level of 7.0-20.0 with normal thyroid hormone levels),[120] A recent analysis of subgroups in this cohort study identified increased odds of prevalent metabolic syndrome among subjects with TSH levels > 10.[121]
+A study that evaluated postmenopausal women at risk for development of osteoporosis reported that subclinical hypothyroidism was not associated with decreased bone mineral density or an increased risk of vertebral or non-vertebral fracture.[122]